StaticStudios/static-website/app/md/rules.md

 chains of actions or complex input sequences—is strictly disallowed.
 Macros often provide advantages that go beyond what a player could reasonably achieve manually and are therefore not acceptable in any form.

+### English Only

+All communication on the server, including chat and Discord, must be conducted in English.
+This ensures that our team can effectively moderate and assist all players.

 ### Staff Authority and Enforcement

 Staff members have the final say in all rule interpretations and enforcement decisions.
 Not all disruptive or harmful